nipayne/personal-site/content/about.md

 I play the tenor saxophone, and have since junior high school.
 In high school, I participated in marching band, jazz ensemble & concert band.
 In college, I played in the Northeastern Pep Band (until 2022) & Concert Band (until 2019).
 </li>
 <li>
 I played chess competitively until I realized I didn't have patience for many-hour games (around the end of junior high).
 I switched to teaching chess, and started an after-school chess program for elementary school students while I was in high school.
 By the time I graduated, I had taught over 400 students, having run programs at five local schools and coordinated several other volunteers.
-I still play recreationally, and am always willing to start a game.
 </li>
 <li>
 I have a dog <a href="https://photos.app.goo.gl/fZBftfccdg7yFLMK8">Quincy</a>, and a bunch of <a href="https://photos.app.goo.gl/idMGZAWE86AF3bXL7">chickens</a>.